LordEidi/fennel.js/README.md

 The authentication method to use to authenticate users.
 Supported methods so far:

 - courier: use a local courier authdaemon socket.
 You will need to fill in this config option as well: auth_method_courier_socket
 - htaccess: use an htaccess file to authenticate the users.
-You will need to fill in this o^tion as well: auth_method_htaccess_file
+You will need to fill in this option as well: auth_method_htaccess_file

 ## How to run ##